Neumarkt (Dresden): Reconstruction

 The completion of the reconstructed Dresden Frauenkirche in 2005 marked the first step in rebuilding the Neumarkt.
 Organisations such as the Dresden Historical Neumarkt Society (GHND) actively encourage an historically-faithful reconstruction of the structures around the Neumarkt, giving an outward appearance as close as possible to that from before 1945.

 The areas around the square have been divided into eight "quarters", with each being rebuilt as a separate project, the majority of buildings to be rebuilt either to the original structure or at least with a facade similar to the original.

 Quarter III and quarter VII/1 are currently (2020) under construction.
 All other quarters have been completed.

 Controversy and criticism

-The reconstruction of the structures surrounding the Neumarkt has created some controversy, with architecture critic Andreas Ruby criticising the attempt to reconstruct the historic character of the city as inauthentic, likening it to the recreation of Venice to be found at the Venetian Resort Hotel in Las Vegas.
+The reconstruction of the structures surrounding the Neumarkt has created some controversy, with architecture critic Andreas Ruby criticising the attempt to reconstruct the historic character of the city as inauthentic.

 There has also been extensive debate as to what extent contemporary architecture should be present on the rebuilt Neumarkt.